 Patrick is the author of numerous policy studies.
 He has appeared in newspapers and on radio and television throughout the nation, including MSN, Fox News, The Washington Times, The Hill, National Review, Yahoo, The Daily Caller, Newsmax, Albuquerque Journal, Deseret News, The Daily Signal, The Federalist, American Banker, Las Cruces Sun-News, The Center Square, Santa Fe New Mexican, Grand Junction Daily Sentinel, RealClear Policy, RealClear Markets, The Deming Headlight, and more.

-Patrick helps instill American principles in his generation through his activism.
-Patrick lives in Rio Rancho, New Mexico with his three children, Charlotte, Marie, and David.
+Patrick helps instill American principles in his generation through his activism, is a Knight of Columbus, and is a sitting board member of the Wilberforce Institute, a public policy think tank dedicated to advancing the recognition of the inherent value and dignity of life, promoting a market free from corrupt, collusive, and coercive government intrusion, and advocating for policies that benefit both human and animal interests.
+Patrick lives in Rio Rancho, New Mexico, with his wife Molly and their children, Charlotte, Marie, and David.
 He is a pilot, avid cyclist, amateur historian, ballroom dancer, and former aquarist.
 The family enjoys frequent trips to historic sites across the American Southwest.

 855-411-7774 ext 5001